 An interesting aspect of this graceful degradation is the fact that this tolerance is implicit, since these circuits were never evolved explicitly with fault tolerance to stuck-at faults as a part of the EA.
 A comparison of the fault tolerance of the evolved digital case (m=0) and conventional circuits was not carried out.
-Certain evolutionary systems may create circuits with some natural mutation tolerance [10], but this is probably not the case in this system due to its steep hill climbing nature.
+However, certain evolutionary systems may inhibit natural mutation tolerance due to the workings of the evolutionary process [11].
+Such tolerance is unlikely to have any effect on the EA used in this paper, as a result of the steep hill-climbing nature of the algorithm.